 Sound in Depth: Expanding the Practice of Sound Therapy

-Join me for this series of deepening online classes designed for sound therapy practitioners and dedicated enthusiasts who wish to expand their skills and understanding.
+Deepening online classes designed for sound therapy practitioners and dedicated enthusiasts who wish to expand their skills and understanding.

 PART 1